AbdulMajeed09398/Data-Centric-L-Diversity-Model/README.md

 1-Adult

 This is a reasonable-sized dataset encompassing US individuals' diverse information (demographics).
-The database and privacy community has widely used this dataset for experimentation purposes.
-This dataset in its original form is available at: http://archive.ics.uci.edu/dataset/2/adult.
+The database and privacy community have widely used this dataset for experimentation purposes.
+Its original form is available at http://archive.ics.uci.edu/dataset/2/adult.

 2- Stroke Prediction Dataset

-This data set has been widely used in machine learning, particularly, in imbalanced learning problems.
-This dataset has been widely used in many AI competitions due to higher imbalance.
-This dataset in its original form is available at: https://www.kaggle.com/datasets/fedesoriano/stroke-prediction-dataset.
+This data set has been widely used in machine learning, particularly in imbalanced learning problems.
+Due to its higher imbalance, it has also been widely used in many AI competitions.
+This dataset in its original form is available at https://www.kaggle.com/datasets/fedesoriano/stroke-prediction-dataset.

 3- Census Income